robole/vscode-markdown-snippets/README.md

 There is a set of snippets for the standard markdown syntax installed with VS Code as part of the built-in markdown extension.
 [This is the source file](https://github.com/microsoft/vscode/blob/94c9ea46838a9a619aeafb7e8afd1170c967bb55/extensions/markdown-basics/snippets/markdown.code-snippets).

-I recommend installing the [Snippets Ranger extension](https://marketplace.visualstudio.com/items?itemName=robole.snippets-ranger) extension if you want a simple way to view the built-in snippets.
+I recommend installing the [Snippets Ranger extension](https://marketplace.visualstudio.com/items?itemName=robole.snippets-ranger) if you want a simple way to view the built-in snippets.

 ### 2) How do I use the snippets?